Orthodontics and TMJ Disorders

 Conversely, the pattern of backward rotation can be reversed by making the jaw muscles stronger and healthier.
 A study of children with downwardly and backwardly rotating facial growth patterns found that chewing exercise gum for a year reversed their facial growth to a forward rotating pattern, which reverted back to the backward rotating pattern again after the gum chewing stopped.

-In many people, the downward and backward rotation of the mandible makes the framework of bones and teeth at the front of the face grow too long for the curtain of soft tissues hanging down from the front of the head to comfortably cover them, producing a characteristic gummy smile and visible strain in the muscles surrounding the mouth when they have to hold the lips closed to maintain a lip seal.
-The opening of the lips that occurs when the peri-oral muscles relax often results in habitual mouth breathing, because the open lips create an easy path for airway flow, although it is not a healthy one.
+In many people, the downward and backward rotation of the mandible makes the framework of bones and teeth at the front of the face too long for the curtain of soft tissues hanging down from the top of the head to comfortably cover them, producing a characteristic gummy smile and visible strain in the muscles surrounding the mouth when they have to hold the lips closed to maintain a lip seal.
+The opening of the lips that occurs when the peri-oral muscles relax often results in habitual mouth breathing, because the open lips create an easy path for airway flow.

-In some people with weak jaw muscles and downwardly and backwardly rotating lower jawbones, the tongue intervenes to prevent the upper jawbone from following the front of the lower jawbone down and back.
-Instead, the tongue holds the upper jawbone upward and forward to maintain an adequate airway passage, as can be seen above in the growth of the muscular dystrophy patient.
-This frequently results in an anterior open bite that makes it impossible to incise.
-For decades, orthodontists assumed that these anterior open bites were caused by a retained infantile swallowing pattern which included a brief tongue thrust.
+In some people with weak jaw muscles and downwardly and backwardly rotating lower jawbones, the tongue intervenes to prevent the upper jawbone from following the front of the lower jawbone down and back by holding the upper jawbone upward and forward to maintain an adequate airway passage, as can be seen above in the growth of the muscular dystrophy patient above.
+In about 5 percent of the population, an anterior tongue posture responds to a restrictive bite by placing itself between the teeth, which has caused an anterior open bite that prevents the front teeth from coming into contact and thereby makes it impossible to incise food or bite your fingernails.
+For decades, orthodontists assumed that these anterior open bites were caused by a retained infantile swallowing pattern, which included a tongue thrust during the swallow.
 However, studies using force sensors showed that it is the resting posture of the tongue, not its functional activity during swallowing, that determines tooth positions.
 Here again, it is the light steady types of forces, such as those produced by postural muscle tonus, that determine the shapes of bones.
-Tongue posture is steady, because it maintains the airway, so it shapes the bones.
-Intermittent functional forces, like swallowing, primarily determine the internal architecture of the bones, enabling them to withstand the forces they will receive.
+Tongue posture is steady, because it maintains the airway, so it shapes the bones effectively .
+Intermittent forces, like during swallowing, primarily determine the internal architecture of the bones to enable them to withstand the functional forces they will receive.

 TREATMENT

-Excessive vertical facial growth has always been a difficult problem for esthetic orthodontics, because the only tool they have had to limit it is high-pull headgear.
-However, even the highest pull headgear is still retractive in nature.
-It forces the upper jawbone partly backward into the area needed for nasal airway passage.
-In addition, by the time the second molars have erupted at 12 years, much of the vertical excess has already occurred, and reversing it would require maxillary impaction surgery to remove a wedge of bone from under the middle of the nose so the upper jawbone can be rotated upward into the space left by the wedge, or intruding multiple teeth using springs or elastics attached to temporary anchorage devices (TADs) that have been temporarily implanted in bones around the face.
+Excessive vertical facial growth has always been a difficult problem for esthetic orthodontics, because the only tool they have had to limit it is high-pull headgear; but that is still retractive in nature.
+In addition, by the time the second molars have erupted at 12 years, much of the vertical excess has already occurred, and reversing it would require maxillary impaction surgery to remove a wedge of bone from under the nose so the upper jawbone can be rotated upward, or intruding multiple teeth using springs or elastics attached to temporary anchorage devices (TADs) implanted in bones around the face.

-A third common orthodontic problem that causes TMJ disorders is an overbite that is deep or steep enough to lock the mandible back and thereby prevent it from advancing normally.
+A fourth orthodontic problem that frequently causes TMJ disorders today is an overbite that is deep or steep enough to lock the mandible back and thereby prevent it from advancing.
 The overbite is the vertical overlap of the front teeth.
 When you bite all the way down on your back teeth, your upper front teeth should only cover a small portion of your lower front teeth, as shown on the right below, and you should be able to slide your bottom teeth easily forward onto your top teeth.
 If your lower front teeth are mostly covered by your upper front teeth, you have a large overbite, as shown on the left below.
 If your lower front teeth are completely covered by your upper front teeth, you have a 100% overbite.
-In some people, the overbite is even deeper than that, and the lower front teeth may impact the soft tissues of the palate just behind the upper front teeth.
+In some people, the overbite is even deeper, and the lower front teeth impact the soft tissues of the palate just behind the upper front teeth.
 In other people, the overbite is steep rather than deep, making it difficult or impossible to slide your lower front teeth up onto the backs of your upper front teeth.

 overbite

 TREATMENT of steep or deep overbite can be accomplished with braces or functional orthodontics.
-Braces can eliminate the overbite by arch leveling, especially if assisted by using TADs (temporary anchorage devices) to intrude super-erupted teeth.
-Functional orthodontics can eliminate the overbite by wearing a front flat bite plate at night for many years, and the process can be accelerated by using finger springs to tip out some of the front teeth or orthodontic elastics on little buttons temporarily glued to the back teeth.
+Braces can eliminate the overbite by arch leveling, especially if assisted by using TADs (temporary anchorage devices) to intrude super-erupted teeth, however the treatment needs to be followed up with retainers that maintain the corrected overbite, such as Hawley or front flat bite plate appliances.
+These appliances can gradually eliminate the overbite if worn at night for many years to redirect bruxism forces axially onto the anterior teeth, and the process can be accelerated by using finger springs to tip out some of the front teeth or orthodontic elastics on little buttons temporarily glued to the back teeth.
+One problem with treating deep or steep overbites is that most dentists and orthodontists have come to accept them as normal.

 COSTS OF FUNCTIONAL ORTHODONTICS

-The cost of single stage treatment involving a removable appliance is about $2000.
-A second stage is often added at about half that cost for fine tuning of tooth positions and to later function as a retainer and TMJ protective oral appliance.
-Either first or second stage appliance can also incorporate mechanics such as springs or inclines for further minor tooth movements.
+The cost of single stage treatment involving a removable appliance is usually about $2000.
+A second stage is often added at about half that cost to refine tooth positions and to later function as a retainer to prevent relapse of the overbite.